evanorti/tips/README.md

 After reviewing a TIP, a reader should have a clear idea of the following:

-- What the change is (Summary and Overview)
+- What the change is (Summary and Overview).
-- Why the change needs to be made (Motivation)
+- Why the change needs to be made (Motivation).
-- How the change will be made (Method)
+- How the change will be made (Method).
-- The technical details of the change (Tech Spec, Code, and Considerations)
+- The technical details of the change (Tech Spec, Code, and Considerations).
+- What success looks like (Outcome).
+- Lead time and testing details (Timeline, Tests).

 ## Anatomy